nils-braun/learningpage/README.md

   based on the POST command the user calls.
   However if there was an update, the notebook could in principle still be related to another assignment.
   This needs to be handled.
-* write a script for doing the autograding, which only runs on the notebooks which actually need autograding
-* the submission endpoint does not return meaningful information in the moment!
-  At least not in all cases.

 ## Backend